 They say that men give love to get sex, and women give sex to get love.

 If this is true, then marriage is nothing but a market exchange where we trade emotion for flesh in a desperate attempt to satisfy our own cravings.
-If this is true, I am simply a customer settling a invoice with flowers and kisses, my wife is a deluxe call girl with a long-term contract, and love is a filthy currency.
+If this is true, I am simply a customer settling a invoice with flowers and kisses, a partner is just a deluxe call girl with a long-term contract, and love is a filthy currency.

 But rather than rejecting the sex/love economy, Christian relationship advice just operates within it.
 Apparently talking about the profound differences between men and women is a good way to sell books and fill up marriage conferences.
 Women are painted as mysterious creatures that must be decrypted before they can be understood, and then the secret to understanding your spouse is promised between the covers of whatever book is popular this year.
 And it’s all fun and games until you’re a confused newlywed trying to figure out all the secrets to loving your wife with fear of failure hanging low and heavy above your head.

 I enjoy sex.
 Sometimes I crave it.
 (In that way, sex is a lot like a bacon cheeseburger.)
 But it doesn’t control me, and it doesn’t define me.
 I am not a robot shuffling mechanically through life seeking out the next sexual power-up to keep me going.